rtts/debian/README.md

     $ sudo apt upgrade

-Also, because I like bleeding-edge software, I've edited `/etc/apt/source.list` to contain (only) the following:
+Also, because I like bleeding-edge software, I've edited `/etc/apt/source.list` to contain the following:

     deb http://ftp.nl.debian.org/debian/ sid main non-free contrib
     deb-src http://ftp.nl.debian.org/debian/ sid main non-free contrib

 This means I'm running [Debian Sid](https://wiki.debian.org/DebianUnstable) a.k.a.
-"Unstable", although in my 10 years of running it I have never ran into problems.
+"Unstable", although in my 10 years of running it I have never experienced any instability.
 Use Sid at your own risk.